 Natural matters.
 Form matters.
 There are thousands of supplements on the market, so find the right one for you.
 If you feel bad when taking it, odds are, it’s not the right one for you.

-- You will absorb them better if you take them three times daily rather than once daily all at once.
+- You will absorb supplements better if you take them three times daily in low doses rather than once daily all at once.

-- They are formulated in lower dose per gelcap for better absorption and to be easy on the stomach.
+- Supplemental vitamins should have lower doses per gelcap for better absorption and to be easy on the stomach.

 - Try to find ones that contain enzymes that enhance absorption.